 It was the success of Michael Bay’s Transformers (2007) and sequels that saw a sudden cinematic interest in the potential of toys and games.
 This saw a host of other such properties announced, including films based on Cluedo and Ridley Scott’s fascinatingly strange idea of a film version of Monopoly, none of which have so far been greenlit.
 The only other films to so far emerge out of this have been G.I.
 Joe: The Rise of the Cobra (2009), The Lego Movie (2014) and Battleship here.
 It should be noted that G.I.
 Joe, the Transformers films and Battleship are all properties owned by the toy and board game company Hasbro.

 The Battleship game was first published by Milton Bradley in 1943, where it was initially known as Broadsides and played on pieces of paper.
-Players mark off a grid of 10 x 10 squares and place their battleships over squares of their own choosing.
+Players mark off a 10×10 grid and place their battleships over squares of their own choosing.
 The opponent cannot see these and must guess where the ships are by calling out grid coordinates.
 If one of these corresponds with the square where the other player has placed one of their battleships, it is considered a hit.
 When all the spaces that a battleship occupies are hit, it is sunk.
 The winner is the first player to sink all of the opposing player’s ships.
 Battleship was a popular success, most people being familiar with the version that Milton Bradley marketed as a boardgame in 1967 where players placed small pegs into plastic grids to mark their shots.
 Battleship was acquired when Hasbro brought out Milton Bradley in 1984.
 Versions of the game have been adapted into videogames, even apps for the mobile phone.
 It should be noted, especially in comparison to the film here, that the game is marketed as ‘a naval strategy game’ and is about ships firing missiles into areas of the ocean to destroy others.
 There are no alien invaders in any of the game incarnations.

 The film version of Battleship is made by Peter Berg.
 Berg is a former actor – see him in films like Shocker (1989), Late for Dinner (1991), Fire in the Sky (1993), The Last Seduction (1994) and as a regular on tv’s Chicago Hope (1994-2000).
 Over the last decade, Berg has been making a career as a director beginning with the black comedy Very Bad Things (1998) and progressing through the likes of The Rundown (2003), Friday Night Lights (2004) and The Kingdom (2007).
 Berg has occasionally dabbled in genre material with the tv movie Virtuality (2008) and most notably the Will Smith superhero film Hancock (2008), while he has been associated with a number of other genre projects like adaptations of Robert E. Howard’s Brak Mak Morn and the graphic novel Hercules and was one of a revolving door of directors attached to a touted remake of Dune (1984), as well as produced Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).
 Subsequent to Battleship however, Berg appears to have specialised in films of a pro-militaristic bent and/or showing their flag-waving patriotism with the likes of Lone Survivor (2013), Deepwater Horizon (2016), Patriot’s Day (2017) and Mile 22 (2018).